-But remember, sometimes it's helpful to say thank you without conditions.
+But remember, sometimes it's helpful to say thank you a way to say thank youwithout conditions.
 You don't have to hint that you'd like something from them in return.
 A no-strings-attached note is a great way to connect with your customers.
 And you may become one of their favorite places to shop!

 It's really up to you to determine how to write a thank you letter to a customer, since it depends on your brand voice.
 These notes can be can be short or long, funny or friendly - but keep in mind that handwritten notes create a more personal feel than typed notes.
 You can send them in an email or include them in the package that you mail.

 To see an example, read through this short sample letter of appreciation to customers from a beauty shop.